Hiking as a family can be fun- you just need the right tools to be successful.

 Using Snacks as a Motivator:

 - Use a timer- My kids look forward to snack time- duh.
 But if we stopped every two minutes, all the snacks would be gone within the hour.
 So- figure out how far you’re hiking and split up the hike in snacking segments.
 I discovered my kids were great hikers the first hour.
 And then- every fifteen to twenty minutes after that the kiddies needed to be rewarded with a drink stop or a treat.
-After kids are moving, start a fifteen minutes timer for the next break.
+What worked best for our family hiking in the heat was a fifteen timer.

 - Make checkpoints- have the kids look for big areas of shade and decide that’s where you’ll pull out the snacks and drinks.